lucas-mior/gummibbs/README.md

 Consider adding `nofail` option to non critical partitions/subvolumes in `/etc/fstab` to avoid surprises.

+When run, this script first does some housekeeping:
+- Boot entries that point to an inexistent snapshot, kernel or initrd are deleted
+- Snapshots that have no corresponding boot entry get one.
+The kernel is recovered from the snapshot root and the initramfs is generated
+  * Only mkinitcpio and booster supported.
+If both commands are found, mkinitcpio is prefered.
-When run, this script first does some housekeeping: It deletes boot entries pointing to inexistent snapshots/kernels, and tries to create missing boot entries for snapshots.
-It uses the root filesystem to get the kernel.
-However, the initramfs is not regenerated.
-It is possible to get a wrong boot entry if the snapshot is messed up, or if you have more than one kernel saved in `/lib/modules` (the most recent will be selected).
+  * It is possible to get a wrong boot entry if the snapshot is messed up, or if you have more than one kernel save in `/lib/modules` (the most recent will be selected)

 ## Installation
 ```sh